Welcome to my blog, Heartache Rx. A little about me.

 In a former life, the one where I used to be healthy, I was a high school English teacher.
 I’ve been a secretary, a claims adjuster, a legal secretary, and so many more job titles that I can’t remember.
-I’ve been out of work for medical reasons for a little over a year now and it doesn’t look like I’ll be returning anytime soon.
+I’ve been out of work for medical reasons for almost two years now and it doesn’t look like I’ll be returning anytime soon.

 I love books and reading most of all.
 I love sharing my favorite books and authors with other like-minded souls.
 I love poetry and music.